mrwasp98/se2021-07-SolidarityPurchasingGroup/README.md

 Welcome to Solidarity Purchansing Group, a project developed during the Software Engineering 2 course in Politecnico di Torino (academic year : 2021/2022).

 ## Bot Telegram
-It's possible to get updates via telegram (you need to be registered user) when the updated list of available products is available.
+It's possible to get updates via telegram (you need to be a registered user) when the list of available products for the next week is posted by a farmer.
 In order to do so, you have to:
 * open the following link:  https://t.me/SPGP07bot
 * type "/start"
 * wait for updates